-We’re sending and receiving more email than ever, and that’s not just because people love email so much that they can’t help it.
+We’re sending and receiving more email than ever, and it’s not only because people love email.
 It just works.
 And to understand which emails are working and how well, we’ve got a few tricks up our sleeves.
-What doesn’t always enter the conversation, though, is whether or not the user is comfortable with these methods.
+What doesn’t always enter the conversation, though, is whether or not the user is comfortable with those tricks.

 Recently, there’s been an uptick in the popularity of plugins and extensions that block the functionality of tracking pixels.
-As a marketer, it may be your instinct to panic at this thought, but there are other options, perhaps even better ones, to give you insight into the performance of your emails.
+As a marketer, it may be your instinct to panic at this thought but there are other options, perhaps even better ones, for gaining insight into the performance of your emails.

 What is a Tracking Pixel?

-A tracking pixel is a line of code that generates an img tag; this image is usually sourced from a third party domain.
-When the user opens an email, their email client makes a request to the server with a unique identification.
+A tracking pixel is a line of code that generates an <img> tag, usually within your header or footer.
+The image it’s calling is usually sourced from a third-party domain.
+When the user opens the email, their email client makes a request to that third-party server with a unique identifier.

 This request is similar to an HTTP request in which the browser passes the user’s domain-specific cookie.
-In turn, the server responds with a transparent 1×1 image which goes basically undetected.
+In turn, the server responds with a transparent 1×1 image that is pretty much invisible.

 A tracking pixel in an email allows you to see how many people open your emails.
-Open rates can help with determining how successful an email subject line is.
-They can also be used to verify if emails are being sent to an active email address.
+Open rates can help measure the success of the subject line or preheader.

-Despite this, open rate can be a bit of a “vanity metric”, since it doesn’t provide as much insight as click-through rate or conversion rate and it’s not directly tied to a business goal.
-Attempting to maximize your open rate can also lead to a reliance on slimy and misleading subject lines.
+The open rate can be a bit of a vanity metric – good for a marketer’s ego but less useful than click-through rate or conversion rate.
+Open rates are also less aligned with business goals.
+Excessive focus on maximizing your open rate can also lead to a reliance on misleading subject lines.

-Tracking pixels provide more information than open rates but this has caused a privacy issue.
-For example, when a reader opens an email containing a tracking pixel, their IP address, email address, and the time they viewed the email is returned to the sender.
+Tracking pixels can provide more information than open rates, which has led to some privacy concerns.
+For example, when a reader opens an email containing a tracking pixel, their IP address, email address, and the time they viewed the email are all returned to the sender.

-Fear not, fellow marketers, not all hope is lost!
+Fear not, fellow marketers, hope is not lost!
 As the industry changes, so should our tools.
 In addition to using tracking pixels, you can use UTM tags in your links in order to track performance.
-In fact, UTM tags provide further insight into how your effective your emails are.
+In fact, UTM tags can provide better insight into how your effective your emails are.

 UTM means Urchin Tracking Module which is the format Google uses to tracks unique URLs in Google Analytics.
 In order to track your URLs, you need to use UTM tags which are added at the end of a URL.

-When your link is clicked on, all the tags in the link are sent to Google Analytics for tracking.
-This allows you to view the metrics of a specific link.
+When your link is clicked, all the tags in the link are sent to Google Analytics for tracking.
+This allows you to view the metrics for each specific link.

 If you’re working with multiple links, it’s a good idea to customize your tags using relevant keywords.
-Thankfully, UTM tags have a format you can follow, this is referred to as UTM categories.
+Thankfully, UTM tags have a standardized format you can follow, known as UTM categories.

 There are 5 categories of tags: